temporalio/documentation/docs/go-create-workflows.md

 ## Declaration

-In the Temporal programing model, a workflow is implemented with a function.
-The function declaration specifies the parameters the workflow accepts as well as any values it might return.
+In the Temporal programing model, a Workflow is implemented with a function.
+The function declaration specifies the parameters the Workflow accepts as well as any values it might return.

 ```go
     func SimpleWorkflow(ctx workflow.Context, value string) error